 Students who wish to take courses during their leave of absence at another institution should arrange with the Registrar to confirm in advance the approval to do so, and complete the necessary process to transfer the credits from that institution.

 A student who elects to go on leave for any reason may be eligible for a partial tuition refund, depending on attendance records and date of last attendance.
 For further information, please contact Financial Aid or the Bursar's Office.
 Students are strongly encouraged to consult with Financial Aid to discuss implications of their leave on current and future financial aid support.

-International students should be aware that a leave of absence may affect their student visa status, and are strongly encouraged to consult with the Dean for International and Intercultural Programs.
+International students should be aware that a leave of absence may affect their student visa status, and are strongly encouraged to consult with the Dean for International Students.

 College Facilities and Housing

 Students who elect to take a leave are not permitted to use any College facilities, including housing, the gym or fitness center, health services, counseling services, or financial aid.
 Residential students who elect a leave must also complete a housing cancellation form indicating .
 Occupied housing must be vacated within 48 hours of the student's completion of paperwork.

 Note: Housing is not guaranteed upon return from a leave of absence.
 Students who wish to seek housing must follow the housing application process.
 Students returning from medical/mental health leave may be given housing preference, based upon timely receipt of return paperwork and housing applications.

 All medical/mental health readmission forms must be in by the appropriate date (June 1 for fall readmission, November 1 for spring readmission).
 Students should note that in some cases, an assessment interview with the Executive Director of Health Services or the Director of the Furman Counseling Center may need to take place as close to the start of the semester as possible, depending on what is indicated in their forms, recommended by their care providers, or otherwise recommended by the Executive Director of Health Services at Barnard.